oracle-livelabs/analytics-ai/ce-genai-ocw24/introduction/introduction.md

 ## About this Workshop

+Enterprise runs multiple lines of business and have different business groups who generates, maintains, and consumes many business dashboards.
+Having an intelligent search engine allows business user to easily search and quickly find the right business dashboard within enterprise's system can accelerate user's daily work.
+Leveraging the power of Large Language Model (LLM) and Retrieval Augmented  Generation (RAG), company can build a chatbot where user can search for business dashboards based on dashboard contents, data sources, or other dashboards metadata in natural language style.

+Large Language Models (LLM) are machine learning models that can comprehend and generate human language text.
+Retrieval Augmented Generation (RAG) is a method for generating text using additional information fetched from an external data source.

-In this workshop, we will create a chatbot empowered by Generative AI and RAG to search business dashboards using OCI AI Agent, OCI Open Search.
+In this workshop, we will create a chatbot empowered by Generative AI and RAG to search Oracle Analytics Cloud (OAC) dashboards using Oracle Generative AI Agents, Open Search, and OCI services.

 Architecture of the workshop:
 ![](./images/architecture.png =60%x*)